 14.2 Actions Prior to Disclosure .
 In the event either Party determines that it is required by applicable law, rule, regulation or order of any Governmental Authority to disclose, file or otherwise make public the terms of any Operational Agreement or any Confidential Information, it shall, prior to making any such disclosure, (a) notify the other Party of its determination that such disclosure is required and the basis for such determination and (b) in the case of any disclosure or filing with the SEC (or any other Governmental Authority), submit to the SEC (or such other Governmental Authority), after consultation with the other Party, an application for confidential treatment (or similar confidentiality request) and shall use reasonable efforts to obtain an order of the SEC (or such other Governmental Authority) granting the broadest confidential treatment that may be obtained with respect to such Operational Agreement or such other Confidential Information (as the case may be).

 14.3 Non-Disclosure by Representatives .
 Notwithstanding the foregoing, each Party may disclose Confidential Information to officers, directors, employees and representatives of such Party or its Affiliates (collectively, "Representatives"); provided, that each Representative who receives any such information shall be informed of the confidential nature of such information and shall be directed to treat such Confidential Information in accordance with the terms of this Article 8.
-Customer and ENA shall be responsible for any breach of this Article 8 by any of their Representatives and each agrees, at its sole expense, to take all reasonable measures (including but not limited to court proceedings) to restrain its Representatives from prohibited or unauthorized disclosure or use of Confidential Information.
+Palo Alto and ENA shall be responsible for any breach of this Article 8 by any of their Representatives and each agrees, at its sole expense, to take all reasonable measures (including but not limited to court proceedings) to restrain its Representatives from prohibited or unauthorized disclosure or use of Confidential Information.

 14.4 Injunctive Relief .
 The Parties agree that in the event of any breach by either Party or its respective Representatives of any of the provisions of this Article 13, money damages would be inadequate and that the non-breaching Party would have no adequate remedy at law.
 Accordingly, notwithstanding anything to the contrary contained in this Agreement, the Parties agree that they shall have the right, in addition to any rights to seek damages, to pursue an action or actions for specific performance, injunction and/or other equitable relief in order to enforce or prevent any violation (whether anticipatory, continuing or future) of the provisions of this Article 14.